DaisukeFlowers/Asistente/docs/PRODUCTION_CHECKLIST.md

 - Example env: `.env.example` (backend) and `testapp/.env.example` (frontend)

 Staging vs Production Policy
 - Distinct OAuth clients must be used (staging may allow relaxed CSP, secret fingerprints for debugging).
-Production requires CSP_STRICT=true, PRINT_SECRET_FINGERPRINTS=false.
+Production requires CSPSTRICT=true, PRINT_SECRET_FINGERPRINTS=false.
-- HSTS is only enabled (HSTS_ENABLED=true) after custom domain + TLS verification; staging keeps it false to avoid preload misconfiguration.
+- HSTS is only enabled (HSTSENABLED=true) after custom domain + TLS verification; staging keeps it false to avoid preload misconfiguration.
 - No environment may bypass Redis or Postgres in production or staging (guards in `env.js`).
 Emergency overrides (`ALLOW_INMEMORY_SESSION_IN_PROD`, `ALLOW_HEALTH_PASS_WITHOUT_REDIS`) are forbidden and blocked.

 Managed Service Provisioning